![]() deutsches Glossar |

 EOT

-Abbr. to END OF TRAIN TELEMETRY
+Abbr. of END OF TRAIN TELEMETRY

 EXIT SIGNAL

-1) A interlocking signal that governs
+1) An interlocking signal that governs

 train movements to leave a station